SKaplanOfficial/Raycast-PromptLab/README.md

 | Recommend Apps | Based on the list of apps I have installed, recommend 10 additional macOS applications that I might enjoy.
 Explain the significance of the relationship between each recommandation and my installed apps.
 Use any knowledge you have about the apps to inform your suggestions.
 Format the output as a markdown list.
 At the start, provide a paragraph analyzing common themes of my apps, directed at me.
 Here is the list of apps I have installed: ###{{installedApps}}### |
 | Response To last Email | Generate a response to the following email:###{{lastEmail}}### |
 | Suggest File AI Commands | Based on my current commands for the File AI extension, suggest new commands to create.
 Provide suggestions for titles as well prompts.
 The prompts must be relevant to an AI that can read the content of files, get information about the system, and get outside  data such as calendar events.
 The commands must be unique.
 Format the response as a single markdown list.
 Here are the commands I currently have: {{fileAICommands}} |
+| Suggest Fonts | Here are some fonts I have installed.
+Identify some trends in my font choices, then recommend 5 unique fonts that I might like based on those trends.
+For each recommendation, explain why I might like it in relation to other fonts I have installed.
+Here are the fonts: {{{use framework "Foundation"\nset fontManager to current application's NSFontManager's\nsharedFontManager()\nset allFonts to fontManager's availableFonts() as list\nset randomFonts to {}\nrepeat 10 times\n	copy some item of allFonts to end of randomFonts\nend repeat\nreturn randomFonts}}}
 | Suggest Hashtags | Suggest hashtags for the following files based on their contents.
 Use the file names as markdown headings. |
 | Suggest Improvements | Suggest improvements to the content of the following files.
 Use the file names as headings.
 Format the response as a markdown list. |
 | Suggest Project Ideas | I want you to act as a project idea generator.
 I will provide file names and their contents, and you will response with a list of project ideas based on the content of each file.
 Format the response as a markdown list.
 Use the file names as headings.
 Here are the files: |